DN-debug/peux-os-sddm/README.md

 The background image of the login-screen would change automatically, with a random image everytime the sddm session is restarted.
 That means, if you login and then logout, you'd likely to see a different background.

-## Issues
+## Issues and Contribution

 This is not really an issue, rather an implementation constraint created by ME, that is, the pictures' path is hardcoded.
 I could have dynamically pulled the images from a folder or url but it simply is not my aim to do so as of now. <br><br>
-If anyone wants, they can modify it as per their choice by forking or cloning this repo.
+If anyone wants, they can modify it as per their choice by either forking or cloning this repo.
 You could also fetch XML data from Bing/Yahoo/Flicker and many other sites in your implementation. <br><br>

 If you would like to contribute to this repo please do so by creating a PR.
 I am open to suggestions.